fjhickernell/MCM-2025-Program/preprocess/README.md

 ## Issues

 ### File Permissions
-Permissions for the above files have been changed to _Anyone with the link can view_ for reading purposes.
+* Permissions for the above files have been changed to _Anyone with the link can view_ for reading purposes.
+* <mark>SC has problems accessing some tex files, e.g., [Toni Karvonen.tex](https://drive.google.com/file/d/1Jg6RZ_j6psSOBVT5bbJ_cX-ye_6cM2ar/view) and [this](https://drive.google.com/file/d/1CKia3hkFZGXL_-eN_rgsoJ9GJSQvbdPT/view?usp=sharing)</mark>

 ### Input Data Issues with Google Sheets
 * [Schedule](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/schedule.csv):
 	- The second-to-last row contains "//".
 SC has programmatically removed such rows.
 	- Choi has two sessions, each with two parts.
 Currently, there is only one part, and the part number "Part I" is missing.
 Two Part II sessions are added.
 	- Jing Dong's session is added.
-	- Missing time for RECEPTION and BANQUET — <mark>TODO</mark>
+	- Missing time for RECEPTION and BANQUET — DONE.
+	- <mark>Parallel talks on Friday in the schedule has only 1.5 hours as opposed to 2 hours for 4 talks.
+May need to move sessions with 4 talks.<mark>
 * [Plenary Talk Abstracts](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/plenary_abstracts.csv):
-	- So far, there are six plenary talk abstracts. <mark>***Fred has reminded remind them***</ma
+	- So far, there are 7 plenary talk abstracts. <mark>***Fred has reminded remind them***</mark>
 * [Special Session Submissions](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/special_session_submissions.csv):
 	- The last row contains only "SCHEDULED (by Nathan Kirk)" — this row is removed programmatically by SC.
 	- Added Jing Dong's session to the Google Sheet manually.